-This is further supported by The Annie E. Casey Foundation publication "No Place for Kids: The Case for Reducing Juvenile Incarceration."
+This is further supported by The Annie E. Casey Foundation publication No Place for Kids: The Case for Reducing Juvenile Incarceration.
 As priority number one, "Limit Eligibility for Correctional Placements: Commitment to a juvenile correctional facility should be reserved for youth who have committed serious offenses and pose a clear and demonstrable risk to public safety."

 This outcome is measured by reporting the number of youth in detention by their most recent YLS/CMI score.
 These detention numbers do not include youth who are detained as an 'intake' and are not on probation at the time of detention.
-Some youth have not had an YLS/CMI completed and account for the small number of blank YLS/CMI scored youth.
+Some youth have not completed a YLS/CMI and this accounts for the small number of blank YLS/CMI scored youth.